ds4dh/CT-ADE/README.md

-# CTADE
+# CT-ADE
-CTADE: An Evaluation Benchmark for Adverse Drug Event Prediction from Clinical Trial Protocols
+CT-ADE: An Evaluation Benchmark for Adverse Drug Event Prediction from Clinical Trial Protocols

 ----------------
 # Developed with